Turks & Caicos Getting Around & Transport

 Rental Cars in Turks and Caicos

-All of the main inhabited islands in the Turks and Caicos support vehicle rentals, however, the rates, condition, and the selection of rental vehicles does vary quite a bit by island.
+All of the main inhabited islands in the Turks and Caicos support vehicle rentals, though the rates, condition, and selection of rental vehicles varies quite a bit by island.

-We generally advise that all visitors rent a car due to the complete lack of public transport and the high costs of taxis.
-Walking distances between hotels and resorts, restaurants, and attractions are often too far to be pleasant, especially in the case of many secluded vacation rental villas.
-Central Grace Bay on Providenciales and the historical oceanfront area of Cockburn Town are the only regions where a rental vehicle may not be needed.
+It's generally advised that all visitors rent a car due to the complete lack of public transport and the high cost of taxis.
+Walking distances between hotels and resorts, restaurants, and attractions are often too far to be pleasant, and especially if you're staying at one of the many secluded vacation rental villas.
+Central Grace Bay on Providenciales and the historical oceanfront area of Cockburn Town on Grand Turk are the only regions where a rental vehicle may not be needed.

 On Providenciales, the rental situation is quite good.
 Rates are low, car quality is generally high, and the selection of both rental companies and car types is wide.
-Everything from scooters to luxury cars is available.
+Everything from Jeeps and 4x4s to luxury cars is available.

 On the laid-back islands of North Caicos, Middle Caicos, and South Caicos, the car rental situation isn’t quite as optimal.
 Daily rates tend to be about twice that of Providenciales, and although largely functional, car quality isn’t quite as high either.